Skip to main content

 Triaging API Errors in EKS Environments

-When triaging errors in vets-api there are several tools available.
+When troubleshooting errors in vets-api there are several tools available.

 • Datadog for logs, error tracking, and metrics